 “Art as Witness” will be accompanied by two free public events.
 On Thursday, October 11, a reception will be held at the gallery from 6:00 – 8:00pm.
-On Thursday, October 18, a musical performance vocalizing highlights from the U.S. Constitution will precede a panel discussion, moderated by Steve Brodner and featuring artists Anita Kunz, Melinda Beck and Marshall Arisman, at the SVA Theatre, starting at 6:00pm.
+On Thursday, October 18, a musical performance composed by Neil Rolnick, vocalizing highlights from the Declaration of Independence, will precede a panel discussion, moderated by Steve Brodner and featuring artists Anita Kunz, Melinda Beck, Bonnie Siegler and Marshall Arisman, at the SVA Theatre, starting at 6:00pm.

 “Times of national emergency require a call out to everyone to speak out and take the necessary action,” Brodner says.
 “Artists are no different.
 The long tradition of graphic commentary has seen us through the best and worst of times.
 The need for this collection has only grown with the increasing immensity of our national crisis.
 While the main focus is on illustration, the variety within that discipline takes us to wild and unexpected places.
 In a time of editorial instability, the work in this discipline may, on the whole, be at an all-time peak.”